 The College of Fisheries and Marine Science at the University of Alaska Fairbanks has added to its fleet a new research vessel, which was constructed by Armstrong Marine.
 The research vessel Nanuq arrived in Seward, Alaska, this summer.

-Armstrong Marine of Port Angeles, Washington, designed the 40-foot-long aluminum hulled boat.
-Our marine team, working closely with Armstrong, fit the vessel with a pair of Volvo Penta D6 engines that each deliver 330hp.
-The engines are paired with Aquamatic outdrives and Volvo hydraulic power steering.
+Our marine team worked with Armstrong Marine of Port Angeles, Washington, during its design of the 40-foot aluminum hull boat to outfit the vessel with a pair of Volvo Penta D6 engines that each deliver 330hp.
+The engines are paired with Volvo Penta Aquamatic outdrives and its hydraulic power steering.

 “Research vessels have very specific performance requirements and Volvo Penta propulsion systems have proven extremely capable of meeting those needs,” said Doug Schwedland, PPG’s vice president of the marine division.